-Not only do these programs provide important life lessons, but they also strengthen your resume and will undoubtedly give you a lot of material to discuss during an interview.
+Not only do these programs provide essential life lessons, but they also strengthen your resume and will undoubtedly give you a lot of material to discuss during an interview.
 Moreover, having participated in a Gap Year program links you with other alumni who may be valuable resources later on in your job search.

 05Find an Internship

-Although many internships stipulate that candidates must be able to receive college credit in order to be eligible to work, there are some that don't require interns to be enrolled in school.
+Although many internships stipulate that candidates must be able to receive college credit to be eligible to work, there are some that don't require interns to be enrolled in school.
 Many of these types also happen to be paid, offering monetary compensation instead of the opportunity for credit.

 06Invest in Your Passion